 Disease Landscape & Forecast provides comprehensive market intelligence with world-class epidemiology, keen insight into current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.

 Markets covered: United States, France, Germany, Italy, Spain, United Kingdom, and Japan.

 Primary research: 31 country-specific interviews with thought-leading retinal specialists.
 Supported by survey data collected for this and other DRG research.

 Epidemiology: Total prevalence of late AMD by country, segmented by GA and wet AMD subpopulations, including diagnosed and drug-treated rates.

-Forecast: Ten-year, annualized, drug-level sales and patient share of key GA and wet AMD therapies, segmented by brands / biosimilars and epidemiological subpopulations.
+Forecast: Ten-year, annualized, drug-level sales and patient share of key GA and wet AMD therapies through 2029, segmented by brands / biosimilars and epidemiological subpopulations.

 Emerging therapies: Phase III / PR: 12 drugs; Phase II: 12 drugs; coverage of select Phase I products.